CathalDolan/safeface/TEST_SUITE.md

 ### 5.3.1 HTML
 - Website: https://validator.w3.org/nu/#textarea
-- Result: All code passed, primarily with the exception of lines containing Jinja2 code.
-An repeated ID error was also ignored because the line of code is added dynamically and only one of the lines of code will be included.

 ### 5.3.2 CSS
 - Website: https://jigsaw.w3.org/css-validator/validator
-- Result: No errors or issues found

 ### 5.3.3 JavaScript
 - Website: https://jslint.com/
-- Result: Instances of "Double Quotes" ignored as a decision was made to use single quotes

 ### 5.3.4 Python
 - Website: http://pep8online.com/
-- Results: No errors or issues found